Jackz531/MinerJAB-dynamic-analysis/Readme.md

 - `network_monitor.py`: This script is used to monitor network usage.
 - `libcalls.py`: This script is used to monitor DLL library calls.
 - `integrated_nw_cpu.py`: This script is used to view everything.
+- `newinteg.py`:feature extraction after monitoring all the features for 40 seconds
+- `start.py` :startup script

 ## Usage